 All of this, combined with the typical features of Switzerland, including economic, political and legal stability, limited investment restrictions and a well-functioning financing market, makes Switzerland a fertile soil for an attractive M&A market to both Swiss and foreign investors.
-Notably, according to a recent survey, private equity was involved in almost half of the deals involving Switzerland in 2020.
+Notably, according to a recent survey, private equity was involved in more than a third of the deals involving Switzerland in recent years.

-Against this background, this chapter focuses on the pricing mechanisms and methods that are primarily applied in connection with the acquisition of privately held (ie, not publicly listed) Swiss target companies and further focuses on share deals with a transaction value between 50 and 500 million Swiss francs.2
+Against this background, this chapter focuses on the pricing mechanisms and methods that are primarily applied in connection with the acquisition of privately held (ie, not publicly listed) Swiss target companies and further focuses on share deals with a transaction value between 50 and 500 million Swiss francs.

-1 Philippe Weber and Manuel Werder are partners with Niederer Kraft Frey Ltd.
+Philippe Weber and Manuel Werder are partners at Niederer Kraft Frey Ltd.